Bug report #2405

 Attaching a spatialite file that causes Simplify geometries to fail.

-#3 Updated by mesajs - almost 10 years ago
+#3 Updated by mesajs - over 11 years ago

 Identified a problem with Delaunay triangulation.
 The assumption in the code (doGeometry.py, def delaunay_triangulation) that the index and the featureId are the same thing does not appear to be valid, at least with spatialite tables (and possibly any source if a query has been applied to filter the layer?).